SalomePlatform/shaper/src/FeaturesPlugin/doc/pipeFeature.rst

 Input fields:

 - **Base objects** panel contains shapes to be extruded.
 Shapes (edges, faces, shells) are selected in 3D OCC viewer or object browser;
-- **Path object**  defines path along which the Base Object will be extruded.  **Path object** (edge or wire) is selected in 3D OCC viewer or object browser;
+- **Path object**  defines the path along which the Base Object will be extruded.  **Path object** (edge or wire) is selected in 3D OCC viewer or object browser;
-- **Locations** define list of vertices that specify the locations of extruded Base Objects on the resulting Path Object.
+- **Locations** define the list of vertices that specify the locations of extruded Base Objects on the resulting Path Object.
 The number of Base Objects should be equal to the number of Locations.

 **TUI Command**:  *model.addPipe(Part_doc, [shape], path, locations)*